 I firmly believed that the best training class can only create awareness of new concepts and methods, but can’t truly develop skills.
 We learn by doing.
-So in the weeks following the class, our consultant returned to spend time with the trainers in their work areas, helping them correctly apply the JI methods to their jobs.
+So in the weeks following the class, Sue returned to spend time with the trainers in their work areas, helping them correctly apply the JI methods to their jobs.
 Again, I was amazed by the rich teaching and was thrilled to see that trainers were soaking up the experience.

 I felt like we had a great approach and expected that deploying JI to additional waves of trainers would be smooth sailing.
 However, the following months surprised me, as these talented trainers struggled to apply the JI methods on their own.
 They felt awkwardly rigid when using the techniques in training sessions, and their teaching felt bizarrely monotonous to their trainees.
 Trainers grew reluctant to work on their deployment assignments, and, as tasks slipped, I increasingly felt the need to push execution.
 Some trainers started blaming their trainees for not absorbing the simple standards, and one became so frustrated with the methods that he abandoned JI altogether.